Skip to main content

 Customizing Dockerfile

-For advanced use cases, customize the Docker image for your model deployment:
+For advanced use cases, customize the Docker image for your model deployment.
+The platform provides Dockerfile templates as starting points:

 # Set environment variables